aquasecurity/aqua-helm/server/README.md

    service.beta.kubernetes.io/aws-load-balancer-type: nlb
    ```

+   7. Edit values.yaml if deploying envoy in Giant Swarm cluster by changing the aqua gateway socket_address endpoint in envoy config

 2. Database

    1. By default aqua helm chart will deploy a database container.
 If you wish to use an external database please set `db.external.enabled` to true and the following with appropriate values.